 Kim Sterelny and Paul Griffiths lay out the difficulties involved

 in determining which of these terms corresponds to the units of evolutionary

 selection.
 If organic nature is a "seamless web," then what

 discrete features can be "selected"?
 This critique is elaborated

 posting on the Star Larvae blog.

-problem with evolution theory targets the conceptual fuzziness of natural selection
+problem with evolution theory targets another conceptual fuzziness of natural selection.
+In What

 Darwin Got Wrong authors,

 Jerry Fodor and Massimo Piattelli-Palmarini (avowed atheists, they inform readers),